richard-duong/TLSCache/README.md

 <a name="nonstandard-phase"/>

 ## 3) Nonstandard Application Process with False Positives
 This phase is the nonstandard application process.
 In the nonstandard application process, we are anticipating an object request that produces false positive on the Bloom Filter.
 With a false positive, that means the situation where the client requests a blacklisted object is excluded.
-If the client makes a request to the application, they're expected to encounter one of these three scenarios.<br><br>
+If the client makes a request to the application, they're expected to encounter one of these three scenarios.<br>

-**Scenario 1: Client requests object on proxy**<br>
++ **Scenario 1: Client requests object on proxy**<br>
-**Scenario 2: Client requests object on server**<br>
++ **Scenario 2: Client requests object on server**<br>
-**Scenario 3: Client requests nonexistent object**<br><br>
++ **Scenario 3: Client requests nonexistent object**<br><br>

 <a name="nonstandard-phase-scene-1"/>